 As shown in the Figure 7-1, the user-side EMS system is interacted with EMS system clients, supply-side EMS system and various energy-consumption equipment.
 There are six modules of user-side EMS system to interact with other systems and provide energy management for users.

 The device management module registers and de-registers various energy consumption equipment and other devices (i.e., meters and controllers).
-The relationship among the energy consumption equipment, metering and control devices are also maintained.
-It maintains attribute information of energy consumption equipment, meter devices, and control devices.
+The relationship among the energy consumption equipment, metering and control devices are maintained.
+The attribute information of energy consumption equipment, meter devices, and control devices are also maintained.

-The metering data management module is responsible of maintain real-time energy consumption data for each energy equipment.
-The consumed data of all types of energies, including gas, electricity, coal and other energy resources, are collected and submitted to the metering data management module manually or automatically.
-This module also keeps track of the energy consumption equipment information and energy consumption information for a single energy consumption demand from user.
-The raw data is pre-processed for further analyse by this module.
-For example, data from different devices are classified according to the type of the used energy.
+The metering data management module is responsible for recording real-time energy consumption data for each energy consuming device or device group.
+The consumed data of all types of energies, including gas, electricity, coal and other energy resources, are collected and submitted to the metering data management module manually or through AMR.

-The control management module is responsible for the implementation of energy-saving decisions manually or automatically.
+The control management module is responsible for generating control instruction which is executed manually or automatically

-The Strategy management module is used to interact with EMS system clients and maintain user-side strategies.
-The EMS system client collects the user demands, including the energy consumption demand, efficiency goals, and energy saving strategies, and sends these user demands to the user-side EMS system.
+The strategy module is responsible for interacting with EMS system clients and maintain user-side strategies.
+The EMS system client collects the user demands, including the energy consumption demand, efficiency goals, and energy saving strategies, and sends them to this module.

-The supply-side price management module keeps record of the pricing policies and energy plan provided by the supply-side EMS system.
+The supply-side price module keeps record of the pricing policies and energy plan provided by the supply-side EMS system.

-The energy consumption calculation and optimization module performs the energy consumption statistics and make energy-saving decisions.
-The statistic results are transferred to supply-side EMS system to help energy supplier make energy supply plan and pricing policies.
-The results also are delivered to the EMS system client for displaying.
+The energy consumption data processing and optimization module performs the energy consumption statistics and make energy-saving decisions.
+The statistic results are sent to supply-side EMS system which can be used to help energy supplier make energy supply plan and pricing policies.
+The results also are sent to the EMS system client for displaying.